Linkedin for Business – Building Your Brand

 What Is LinkedIn for Business?

-LinkedIn is now using more than sixty-five million business professionals around the world.
-Through LinkedIn, companies generate leads and build a brand.
+LinkedIn is now using more than 706 million business professionals around the world.
+Through LinkedIn, companies can build they brand more and generate new leads.

 It is largely focused on B2B connections and should be a big part of your social media marketing strategy.
-According to social media platforms, LinkedIn is the most effective for generating B2B leads.
+From all social media platforms, LinkedIn is the one that is most effective when it comed to generating B2B leads.

 This platform also allows publishing blog posts.
 Thousands of people will read the blogs, and this helps to increase credibility in related fields.